MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 ## Deployment
 ---

+### GitHub Pages

-The site is to be deployed to GitHub pages.
+The website was deployed to GitHub pages.
 The steps to deploy are as follows:

 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the Master Branch